-The following business rules highlights some key business process in this implementation guide.
-More technical details on some of these items and others can be found in Profiles & Operations and eReferral Workflow sections.
+The following business rules highlight some key business process in this implementation guide.
+More technical details on some of these items and others can be found in the Direct Messaging Specification, SMART Integration Specification and FHIR Artifacts.

-The only RESTful paradigm operation available at this time is GET ServiceRequest.
-It is expected that more RESTful paradigm operations will be added in the future releases of this implementation guide.
+It is expected that more RESTful operations will be added be included in future revisions to this implementation guide.